zezadas/UDummyPackageCreator/README.md

 A Dummy Package Creator for Ubuntu and Debian based distros, written in Java.

-This program can send packages to a Debian/Ubuntu repository (like Launchpad) It was intendeed for personal use, but I think it maybe useful for some of you.
+This program can send packages to a Debian/Ubuntu repository (like Launchpad) It was intendeed for personal use, but I think it may be useful for some of you.

 ## First version
 * First executable version